bwsoftinc/ssd1306-oled/README.md

 # ssd1306-oled
-Fast I2C oled display font and text writing library for ssd1306 controller in nodejs
+Fast I2C oled display driver, font and text writing library for ssd1306 controller in nodejs

 ## What makes it faster (unlike other libraries)
 * Renders 1 byte at a time rather than 1 pixel at a time